yguitton/training-material/topics/contributing/tutorials/rendering_gtn/tutorial.md

 If you are working on training materials, you will likely want to preview your changes as you go!
 You have a few options on how to do this.

 {% include _includes/cyoa-choices.html option1="Codespaces" option2="Gitpod" option3="Command-line" default="Codespaces"
        text="We recommend using Codespaces.
 We used to use Gitpod, however it loads a bit slower and the interface changed as of spring 2025, so the tutorial may be out of date.
-Originally, we rendered using the Command-line and a site-builder called Jekyll, but that's probably the hardest route." %}
+Originally, we rendered using the Command-line and a site-builder called Jekyll, but that's probably the hardest route.
+CodeSpaces and GitPod are both online methods, only the command-line option requires you to install things on your machine." %}

 <div class="Codespaces" markdown="1">